ErmisV/Project-Personal-Book-Library-Backend/README.md

 Back-end for Project of Personal Book Library.

-Written using Java.
+Written using Java and HTML.

-Made using the following Frameworks and Tools : Spring 2.7.9, Maven, REST API and Hibernate.
+Made using the following Frameworks and Tools : Spring 2.7.9, Maven, REST API, Thymeleaf, Hibernate.

 Developed in IntelliJ IDEA 2022.3.2 CE.